 We own the earlier model, the Panasonic GX8, and use it regularly when we don’t want to take our heavier DSLR cameras.

 It also has a lot of dials you won’t find on other cameras, which makes it appealing to lovers of “retro” styled gear, but also means it’s very easy to adjust settings on the fly.
-It is missing weather sealing, but battery life is OK at 350 shots, and it will shoot at up to 14fps.
+It is missing weather sealing, and in body image stabilization but battery life is OK at 380 shots, and it will shoot at up to 30fps.

 The Sony Alpha A7 II is the first full frame mirrorless camera in our list.
-For years Sony has been at the top of the full frame mirrorless camera heap, although in 2018 models were also released from Nikon, Panasonic and Canon, so it’s an exciting time to be a photographer.
+For years Sony has been at the top of the full frame mirrorless camera heap, although in 2018 models were also released from Nikon, Panasonic and Canon.

 The Alpha a7 II, as the name suggests, is the second version of the a7, and it was released in 2014.
-A newer model has since been released, but the a7 II still offers a great feature set at a remarkably competitive price point.
+Two newer models have since been released, but the a7 II still offers a great feature set at a remarkably competitive price point.

-For under $1500, you get a weather sealed, full frame camera that supports 5fps shooting, in-body 5-axis image stabilization, an electronic viewfinder, and excellent image quality and low-light performance.
-There are also a good selection of lenses from Sony now, including the 28-70mm lens the camera comes with.
-If you don’t want the lens, the camera is $1,100 body only.
+For your money, you get a weather sealed, full frame camera that supports 5fps shooting, in-body 5-axis image stabilization, an electronic viewfinder, and excellent image quality and low-light performance.
+There are also a good selection of lenses from Sony, including the 28-70mm lens the camera comes with.
+If you don’t want the lens, the camera is available at a lower price body only.

-It’s lacking 4K video support, only going up to 1080p, and there’s no touchscreen.
-Battery life is 270 shots if using the EVF, which is quite poor. although that large sensor does suck a lot of power.
+It’s lacking 4K video support, only going up to 1080p video, and there’s no touchscreen.
+Battery life is 270 shots if using the EVF, which is quite poor, although that large sensor does suck a lot of power.
 At this price though, this is a steal for a full frame camera.